dakshithadissanayaka/dakshithadissanayaka/README.md

 > ## “I'll be there for you to learn everything easier.”

-I am a Director @ Zfrozen Pvt Ltd in Sri Lanka.
+I am a Co-Founder @ Zfrozen Pvt Ltd in Sri Lanka.
 I spend most of my time researching how to make learning everything fun and make hard concepts easy to understand.

 [![GitHub activity graph](https://github-readme-activity-graph.vercel.app/graph?username=dakshithadissanayaka&theme=tokyo-day&height=250&hide_title=true)](https://github.com/dakshithadissanayaka/github-readme-activity-graph)